 Signed copies of Freedom Farmers: Agricultural Resistance and the Black Freedom Movement will be available for purchase at the event.

 Tickets for this event are $45 per person.Buy Tickets

-Farm to Fork is an initiative of the Center for Environmental Farming Systems (CEFS) and the WC Breeze Family Farm.
+Farm to Fork is an initiative of the Center for Environmental Farming Systems (CEFS) and a fundraiser for the beginning farmer programs at CEFS.
 Farm to Fork fundraising efforts operate under the auspices of the NC Agricultural Foundation, Inc., a 501(c)(3) organization.